The extremely shy Ururu Tsumugiya wields a bazooka that resembles a giant lit cigarette as a weapon. The weapon is bigger than she is.

 Sabretooth's partner Birdy, from Marvel Comics

-An early 'test' for Victory Girl was Boomstick.
-She might not be smaller than normal, and what she weilds is not a traditional 'gun', but the huge symbiate cannon that is her right arm does seem to count.
+Little Victory: An early 'test' for Victory Girl was Boomstick.
+She might not be smaller than normal, and what she wields is not a traditional 'gun', but the huge symbiote cannon that is her right arm does seem to count.

 Panda Delgado in Body Bags.
 Mostly only in covers and pin-ups, in the actual book she usually has a Glock.